|

 198. allies

-an alliance of nations joining together to fight a common enemy
+an coalition of nations joining to fight a common enemy

 He also found allies in Mar and Ross and beat the Comyn (the son) at Inverurie.